-All pupils receive quality first teaching to promote positive engagement in learning through a rich and challenging curriculum.
-The majority of pupils with further needs, such as EAL, SEND, and MAT, will have those needs met by appropriate quality first teaching strategies, reasonable classroom adjustments, access arrangements for assessment, and enrichment activities.
+All pupils receive Quality First Teaching to promote positive engagement in learning through a rich and challenging curriculum.
+The majority of pupils have their needs met by appropriate quality first teaching strategies, reasonable classroom adjustments, access arrangements for assessment, and enrichment activities.

-At Gad's Hill we believe that all pupils are entitled to an education that will enable them to develop their full potential intellectually, physically, emotionally and socially.
-We therefore will provide opportunities teaching which makes learning challenging and engaging for Gad's pupils of all needs and abilities.
+At Gad's we believe that all pupils are entitled to an education that will enable them to develop their full potential intellectually, physically, emotionally and socially.
+We therefore will provide a curriculum and teaching which makes learning challenging and engaging for Gad's pupils of all needs and abilities.
+A wide variety of enhancement opportunities are also available, including: clubs, stretch and challenge menus, subject clinics, GCSE Grade Boosters, mentoring, showcases and productions, internal and external challenges and competitions, visits, residentials, external experts, Music and LAMDA grades, additional qualifications, and, at the Senior phase, Combined Cadet Force (CCF).